RocketCityDynamics/Success-with-Nvidia-545-drivers-in-Ubuntu-22.04-LTS/README.md

 2. Get a good gold rated 850W power supply, like this.
 If a cap blows on a cheaper one you’ll cook your whole tower and your expensive card. $100 https://www.amazon.com/dp/B0BF3YF9KY?psc=1&ref=ppx_yo2ov_dt_b_product_details

-Install the above.
+Install the above or some kind of good equivalent.
 I had to cut a hole in the side of my A10 ASUS case for the cooler to fit.
+A bigger case was more money I didn't have.

 **Prep the BIOS**